PandoraEartha/RBTreeArrayCXX/README.md

 # RBTreeArrayCXX
 Red black tree C++ implementation, tree and nodes are in a continuous memory region thus you can write the whole tree into file/shared_memory or read from file/shared_memory

+The algorithm is from [RBTreeArray](https://github.com/PandoraEartha/RBTreeArray)

 # Usage